 An Online Degree in Law and Society

 Many occupations today require at least some legal knowledge and notion of the law.
-With a Bachelor of Arts in Law and Society, you will not only learn about the law, legal principles, and legal systems and processes in the United States; but you can also become skillful in logic, rhetoric, research and legal writing.
-These versatile skills can help you develop your legal or law enforcement career in a variety of organizations including nonprofit organizations, regulatory agencies, small businesses, public offices or even the military.
+With a Bachelor of Arts in Law and Society, you will not only learn about the law, legal principles, and legal systems and processes in the United States, but you can also become skillful in logic, rhetoric, research and legal writing.
+These versatile skills can help you develop your legal or law enforcement career in a variety of organizations including nonprofit organizations, regulatory agencies, small businesses, public offices, or even the military.
+Law and Society majors analyze legal practices and envision social justice.

 Applicable course work — As a law and society student, your 15 credits of core course work will include legal brief writing and the philosophy of law and legal ethics.
 Throughout your studies, you can develop skills to critically analyze arguments and detect careless language use and fallacies.